2.8.2 Implementing court orders that vary assessments

 A terminating event (2.10.3) may happen in relation to all or some of the children covered by the assessment subject to a court order that changes the assessment.
 The order ceases to be in force as of the date of the terminating event (CSA Act section 142; CSRC Act section 111H).
 The order will remain in force for any child not affected by the terminating event.

-If a payee reapplies for an administrative assessment after a terminating event (e.g. because a child who had left the care of all parties to the child support assessment later returns to their care) the Registrar will use the formula and not the departure order when a new assessment is made for the child for whom the assessment ended.
+If a parent reapplies for an administrative assessment after a terminating event (e.g. because a child who had left their care later returns to their care), the Registrar will use the formula and not the departure order when a new assessment is made for the child for whom the assessment ended.

-Where a departure order that covers only some of the children of the relationship is in force, or where the order has ceased to be in force for some of the children, the Registrar will make a 'mixed assessment'.
+Where a departure order is in force that covers only some of the children of the relationship, or where the order has ceased to be in force for some of the children, the Registrar will make a 'mixed assessment'.
 Some of the children will be assessed in accordance with the departure order and others in accordance with the child support formula, as appropriate.

 Setting a rate of child support for more than one child

-Ideally, a court order that sets a rate of child support for more than one child will state how much is payable for each of the children.
-In the absence of such a statement the Registrar cannot divide the amount between the children.
-When the court order or agreement ends in relation to one or more of the children and the order does not specify an amount for each child, the Register will continue to show the full amount payable under that order or agreement.
+A court order or agreement that sets a rate of child support for more than one child should ideally state how much is payable for each of the children.
+In the absence of such a statement, the Registrar cannot apportion the amount between the children.
+When the court order or agreement ends in relation to one or more of the children and the order does not specify an amount for each child, the Register will continue to reflect the full amount payable under that order or agreement.

 Court orders and child support agreements can suspend or reduce the liability when a parent is unemployed.
-Where a clause is ambiguous or uncertain, a DHS officer will discuss the problem with both parents to try to obtain agreement about the intention of the clause.
-If the parents are unable to agree on the intention of the clause, the Registrar will take the following issues into account when it interprets the court order.
+Where a clause is ambiguous or uncertain, Services Australia will discuss the problem with both parents to try to obtain agreement about the intention of the clause.
+If the parents are unable to agree on the intention of the clause, the Registrar will take the following issues into account when interpreting the court order.

 For the liability to be varied when a parent becomes unemployed, the Registrar must be able to determine the person's employment status.
-In the absence of any evidence to the contrary, the Registrar will accept that a parent is unemployed if they receive a benefit or pension from Centrelink.
-Where the parent does not receive a benefit or pension, the Registrar will consider statements made by the parent and documentary evidence such as a certificate of separation.
+In the absence of any evidence to the contrary, the Registrar will accept that a parent is unemployed if they receive an income tested benefit or pension.
+Where the parent does not receive a benefit or pension, the Registrar will consider statements made by the parent and documentary evidence such as an employment separation certificate.

 Many court orders and child support agreements allow for a reduced liability during periods when a parent is in receipt of 'unemployment benefits'.
 A difficulty arises when a parent is not employed but is not receiving an unemployment benefit, or is receiving another type of benefit.
 A broad interpretation will be given to the term 'unemployment benefits'.
-The Registrar may apply such a clause where the person is receiving a Centrelink benefit or pension as a result of not being in employment (e.g. disability support pension or sickness allowance).
-However, if a parent is still employed if they are receiving benefits but their employment has not been terminated.
+The Registrar may apply such a clause where the person is receiving an income tested benefit or pension as a result of not being in employment (e.g. disability support pension).
+However, a parent is still employed if they are receiving benefits but their employment has not been terminated.

 A parent may be unable to work because of a work-related injury, and receive periodic compensation payments.
 The Registrar will determine if the parent is still employed by their employer.
-If the employment contract has been terminated, the Registrar will accept that the person is unemployed.
-This is despite the parent being in receipt of payments which may be greater than those payable to unemployed welfare beneficiaries.
+If the employment contract has been terminated, the Registrar will accept that the person is unemployed despite being in receipt of payments that may be greater than those payable to unemployed welfare beneficiaries.

 A court can make an order that varies a parent's liability in a current period of unemployment, or one that applies during any period of unemployment.

-Example: An order states that the amount payable is to be reduced to $10 per week until Kylie gains full-time employment' applies to Kylie's current period of unemployment.
+Example: An order states that the amount payable is to be reduced to $10 per week until Kylie gains full-time employment.
+This applies to Kylie's current period of unemployment.

-Example: An order states that the amount payable is to be reduced to $10 per week during periods when Kylie is not in full-time employment' applies whenever Kylie is unemployed after the date of the order.
+Example: An order states that the amount payable is to be reduced to $10 per week during periods when Kylie is not in full-time employment.
+This applies whenever Kylie is not in full-time employment after the date of the order.

 Court orders and child support agreements sometimes contain a provision providing for a reduction in child support payable if the child is self-supporting.
-Where a clause is ambiguous or uncertain, a DHS officer will discuss the problem with both parents to obtain agreement about the intention of the clause if possible.
+Where a clause is ambiguous or uncertain, Services Australia will discuss the problem with both parents to obtain agreement about the intention of the clause.
 If the parents are unable to agree on the intention of the clause, the Registrar will interpret the clause in the following way.

-The Registrar must be satisfied that the child is, in fact, supporting themself.
-The Registrar will not consider whether or not the child is capable of being self-supporting or should be self-supporting (although this may provide a reason for a change of assessment in appropriate cases).
+The Registrar must be satisfied that the child is self-supporting.
+The Registrar will not consider whether or not the child is capable of being self-supporting or should be self-supporting.

 If the child is living away from home, the Registrar will consider whether the payee continues to have care and control of the child or whether the child is living independently from the payee and meeting their own costs.
 The Registrar will consider whether there has been a terminating event.

-If the child continues to live with the payee, they will be self-supporting if they pay a reasonable contribution towards household expenses including accommodation, utilities and food and groceries or if they pay board equal to this amount to the payee.
-If the child is living with the payee but is not contributing towards those household expenses or is making a nominal contribution only, the Registrar will find that the child is not self-supporting.
+If the child continues to live with the payee, they will be self-supporting if they pay a reasonable contribution towards household expenses including accommodation, food, utilities and transport costs, or if they pay board equal to this amount to the payee.
+If the child is living with the payee but is not contributing towards those household expenses, or is only making a nominal contribution, the Registrar will find that the child is not self-supporting.

 Children in full-time education

 Court orders and child support agreements sometimes state that they are to operate until a child ceases to be in full-time education or until they finish a particular level of education such as secondary schooling.
-Where a clause is ambiguous or uncertain, a DHS officer will discuss the problem with both parents to try to obtain agreement about the intention of the clause.
-If the parents are unable to agree on the intention of the clause, the Registrar will consider the following issues when it interprets the clause.
+Where a clause is ambiguous or uncertain, Services Australia will discuss the problem with both parents to try to obtain agreement about the intention of the clause.
+If the parents are unable to agree on the intention of the clause, the Registrar will consider the following issues when interpreting the clause.

-If the child has finished school and is studying at an institution that considers the child as a full-time student, the Registrar will generally accept that the child is in full-time education.
+If the child has finished secondary school and is studying at an institution that considers the child as a full-time student, the Registrar will generally accept that the child is in full-time education.
 See 3.5.6 for more information.